bluesky/event-model/docs/source/data-model.rst

     Time is given in UNIX time (seconds since 1970).
 Software for looking at the data would, of course, translate that into a more human-readable form.

+Projections (Experimental):

+The run_start metadata can include a projections field.
+It is intended that a projection is an aid to interacting with external systems using standardized vocabularies.
+Projections might be used in a variety of use cases such as providing run data to analysis tools or suitcases.
+Each projection represents multiple ways to represent data from the run.
+Each field in the projection dictionary is an unique and externally-identifiable string and each value is an instruction for accessing dat from the run.

 The run start document formal schema:

 .. literalinclude:: ../../event_model/schemas/run_start.json